pratik1024/Analysis-and-processing-of-Text-data-for-Sentiment-Analysis-/README.md

   - `Output Data Structure.xlsx`: Specifies the format for the output variables.

 - **Code Files:**
+  `Sentiment_Analysis_Text_Data.ipynb`:
-  - `data_extraction.py`: Python script for extracting data from URLs using Beautiful Soup.
+  - Python script for extracting data from URLs using Beautiful Soup.
-  - `text_analysis.py`: Python script for conducting sentiment analysis and computing text variables.
+  -  Python script for conducting sentiment analysis and computing text variables.

 ## Instructions